Six Men Getting Sick (Six Times): Legacy

 Although Six Men Getting Sick was successful among his peers, Lynch considered never again experimenting with filmmaking due to the expense of creating the film.
 However, following its release he was approached by classmate H. Barton Wasserman, who admired the film and was looking for a similar project to be made for an art installation at his home.

 Wasserman offered Lynch $1,000 to complete the project, to which Lynch "immediately said yes".
 Lynch, who had "a fixation on getting [his] own camera", purchased a clockwork Bolex film camera and spent two months creating the project, which was to be presented in a split-screen format and comprised one-third live action shots and two-thirds animation.
 Upon completion the film was developed, although technical errors occurred during the process, resulting in the final reel being "just a continuous blur."
 Wasserman decommissioned the project and allowed Lynch to keep the remainder of the budgeted funds, which went towards the production of Lynch's second short film, 1968's The Alphabet—a film which, in turn, led to the creation of Eraserhead.

-In 2014 the creators of the YouTube video series Marble Hornets claimed that Lynch's short films, including Six Men Getting Sick, were a major influence on their own work.
+In 2014 the creators of the YouTube video series Marble Hornets stated that Lynch's short films, including Six Men Getting Sick, were a major influence on their own work.